nightwalker9999/devops-concepts/07-docker-containers/interview.md

 | How do Docker layers & caching work (high level)?       | Each instruction creates a layer; unchanged instructions reuse cached layers → big speedups if order is optimized.                                           | Observe “Using cache” during `docker build`                          |                        |
 | How to measure image size & verify build?               | Use `docker images` or `docker image inspect`.                                                                                                               | `docker build -t docker-baseline:1 .` then \`docker images           | grep docker-baseline\` |

-## 🎤 Interview Qs (for today’s notes in `interview.md`)
+## 🎤 Interview Qs
+Polished Q/A — Day 1 (Exercise 01)

+#### Q1.
+Why use python:3.10-slim instead of python:3.10?

+ A: Slim is a lightweight base image that saves hundreds of MBs, pulls faster, and reduces attack surface.
+Tradeoff: you may need to install extra dependencies manually.

+#### Q2.
+Why place COPY requirements.txt . before copying source code?

+A: It optimizes Docker layer caching — if dependencies don’t change, the pip install layer is reused even when app code changes, which speeds up builds.

+#### Q3.
+Why is .dockerignore important?

+A: It excludes unnecessary files (like .git, logs, caches) from the build context, resulting in faster builds, smaller images, and less risk of leaking sensitive files.

+#### Q4.
+Difference between CMD and ENTRYPOINT?

+A:

+CMD: sets default command/args, easily overridden at runtime.

+ENTRYPOINT: defines the main executable, harder to override.
+👉 Often combined (ENTRYPOINT for executable, CMD for defaults).

-1. What happens when you add multiple `RUN` instructions in Dockerfile?
+#### Q5.
+What happens if you add multiple RUN instructions?

-A: Each RUN creates a new image layer.
-More RUNs = more layers, which can bloat the image and slow builds.
-Best practice: combine related commands into one RUN with && to reduce layers.
+A: Each RUN creates a new image layer → bigger image and slower builds.
+Best practice is to minimize RUNs or combine related commands with && to reduce layers.

-2. Difference between `ADD` and `COPY` in Dockerfile?
-A: COPY → simple, predictable file copy from host → container.

-    ADD → can also fetch remote URLs or auto-extract tar files.
-    👉 Best practice: use COPY for clarity; use ADD only when you specifically need its extra features.

-3. Why is `.dockerignore` important?
-A: It excludes unnecessary files (like .git/, logs, caches) from the build context.
-This reduces image size, speeds up builds, and avoids leaking sensitive files inside the container.